modir/using-laminas-framework-book/version2/docs/routing.md

 as the result of the request.
 For example, you can map "http://localhost/" URL to `IndexController::indexAction()` method, and "http://localhost/about" URL to `IndexController::aboutAction()` method.

-I> You define the mapping between URLs and controllers with the help of *routes*.
+> You define the mapping between URLs and controllers with the help of *routes*.

 There are several standard route types provided by Laminas Framework (shown in table 5.1).
 These route types are implemented as classes living in the @`Laminas\Router\Http`[Laminas\Router] namespace.